 Businesses all over the world are coming up with extensive emergency plans in response to the COVID-19 crisis.
 They are taking into account various aspects such as availability of staff, work from home scenarios, and additional pay options.
-Future planning for business continuity is something all organisations will have to consider at some point of time considering the present situation.
+Future planning for business continuity is something all organisations will have to focus on, consider at some point of time considering the present situation.

 Call center companies face numerous challenges during this time which include handling staffing levels and delivering the right customer service.
 This increases a lot of pressure on day-to-day call center operations including higher call volumes, extended wait times, and ultimately, customer dissatisfaction.

 Some of the ways top call center outsourcing companies can deal with the crisis are:

 The novel coronavirus has led to many challenges in the BPO industry, which is why it’s important to take necessary steps that will minimize the future impact of the coronavirus in your contact center.
 With the whole world going under quarantine, it’s not possible to carry out call center operations from a physical office.
 An alternative is required that enables staff to work remotely from home.

 In the case of cloud-based operations and communications systems, it won’t take much effort to unify agents and collaborate with them.
 Tools and technologies such as CRM, ID&V, and other compliance tools, as well as, a sufficient number of laptops and phones for staff can help team members seamlessly transition into remote working.

 If you don’t have an emergency plan in place to tackle the impact of COVID, it’s time to create one as soon as possible.
 Decide on how the support service will function if employees fall sick.
 Plan on how the call center operations will continue if there is a second wave of cases and another lockdown enforced.